immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28858 - [SC - Insight] Execution of SortedCpds while command may cause....md

 # Execution of SortedCpd's while command may cause excessive gas consumption.

-Submitted on Wed Feb 28 2024 19:10:58 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 29th 2024 at 01:10:58 UTC by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28858